jbakse/site_builder/content/random/index.md

 ### Challenging Challenges
 1. Modify the small multiples example so that each row is a randomly-chosen color.
-2. Modify the small multiples example so that each column is randomly-chosen color.
+2. Modify the small multiples example so that each column is a randomly-chosen color.
 3. Modify the grass example so that each blade of grass is a different, randomly-chosen shade of green.
-4. Modify the grass example so that short grass is darker.
+4. Modify the grass example so that the short grass is darker.
 {continue}